shonamemon/Data-Science-Internship-Arch-Technologies/README.md

-# Data Science Internship – Arch Technologies
+# Arch Technologies – Data Science Internship

-This repository contains my internship projects completed during Month 1 of the Data Science Internship program at Arch Technologies.
+This repository showcases my work for the Data Science Internship program at Arch Technologies.

-The projects focus on applying machine learning techniques to real-world datasets and gaining hands-on experience in data analysis.

-## Completed Projects
-- Titanic Survival Classification
-- Stock Price Prediction

-## Technologies Used
-Python, Pandas, NumPy, Scikit-learn, Google Colab
+Across two months, I worked on predictive modeling and clustering techniques using Python and scikit-learn.

+The experience enhanced my practical skills in data cleaning, feature selection, model building, and result interpretation.

 ## Author
 Muhammad Ali